bonsairobo/building-blocks/README.md

 For example, the `ChunkMap` data structure supports two compression backends out of the box: `Lz4` and `Snappy`.
 They are enabled with the "lz4" and "snappy" features. "lz4" is the default, but it relies on a C++ library, so it's not compatible with WASM.
 But Snappy is pure Rust, so it can!
-Just use `no-default-features` and add "snappy" to you `features` list, like so:
+Just use `default-features = false` and add "snappy" to you `features` list, like so:

 ```toml